-The main finding of this study was to confirm the concordance between CF and NT Mutations.
-The prognosis of pancreatic cysts can be evaluated in analyzing the mutations of CF. KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, POLD1, TP53 mutations are good indicators of cysts malignant degeneration risks.
-This study offers the opportunity to accurately assess pancreatic cyst prognosis, with a minimally invasive technique.
-The new hypothesis assessed in this study is that CF mutations are good representative of malignant degeneration risks.
-The new methods proposed in this study are DNA extraction from a body fluid other than blood.
+The main goal of this study was to confirm the concordance between CF and NT mutations.
+The prognosis of pancreatic cysts can be evaluated by analyzing CF mutations.
+KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, POLD1, and TP53 mutations are good indicators of cyst malignant degeneration risks.
+This study offers the opportunity to accurately assess pancreatic cyst prognosis using a minimally invasive technique.
+The new hypothesis assessed in this study is that CF mutations are good indicators of malignant degeneration risks.
+The new methods proposed in this study involve DNA extraction from a body fluid other than blood.
 The POLD1 gene might be of interest in the evaluation of the malignant degeneration risks of pancreatic cysts.
-We confirmed the CF mutations are good indicators of malignant risk.
-In the future, all patients with pancreatic cyst could beneficiate of CF analysis collected by EUS-FNA.
+We confirmed that CF mutations are good indicators of malignant risk.
+In the future, all patients with pancreatic cysts could benefit from CF analysis collected by EUS-FNA.

 Research perspectives

-100% of the collected CF could be genetically analyzed.
-The mutations selected for evaluation (KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, POLD1, TP53) were not sufficient and did not provide excellent diagnosis performance.
-Additional mutations should be identified in the future to improve this diagnosis performance.
-A future national multicentric research is being implemented with the collection of all pancreatic cysts of 12 mm-diameter and over.
-The future research should use the same methodology with a comparative CF and NT analysis but conducted on larger scale and analyzing a higher number of mutations.
+All of the collected CF samples were able to be genetically analyzed.
+The mutations selected for evaluation (KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, POLD1, and TP53) were not sufficient and did not provide excellent diagnostic performance.
+Additional mutations should be identified in the future to improve this diagnostic performance.
+Future national multicentric research is being implemented, with the collection of all pancreatic cysts of 12 mm-diameter and over.
+Future research should use the same methodology with comparative CF and NT analyses, but conducted on a larger scale and including the analysis of a higher number of mutations.

 ACKNOWLEDGEMENTS

-We thank the patients and the nurses for their important contributions to this study.
+We thank the patients and nurses for their important contributions to this study.

 REFERENCES